-“Success leaves clues” is a saying for a reason.
-And one of the easiest ways to improve our well-being is to spot the clues we find in others who lead the healthy, happy lives we wish for ourselves.
-What is their secret?
-By observing what they do, and understanding how they do it, we can adapt their successful habits to our own lives.
-This way, we can start making changes that will successfully restore our own bodies and minds.
+“Success leaves clues” is a saying for a reason: One of the easiest ways to improve our well-being is to observe what others with good health have done and understand how they accomplished it so that we can adapt their successful habits to our own lives.
+As we learn their secrets, we can start making changes that successfully restore our bodies and minds.

-The people from the blue zones, five areas with the highest life expectancy rates worldwide, seem to have discovered the secret.
-One of those areas is on the Greek island of Ikaria—known as the Island of Long Life—where people experience the lowest rates of dementia and middle-age mortality.
-Not only do they live ten years longer than most Americans and Europeans, one in three Ikarians live well into their 90s.
+And the people from the Longevity Blue Zones (LBZ), five areas with the highest life expectancy rates worldwide, seem to have discovered the secret.
+One of those areas is on the Greek island of Ikaria, where people experience the lowest rates of dementia and middle-aged mortality.
+Not only do they live 10 years longer than most Americans and Europeans, but 1 in 3 Ikarians also live well into their 90s.

-Naturally, everyone wants to know what they are doing differently.
+Naturally, everyone wants to know what they’re doing differently.
 Is it the beautiful backdrop of the Aegean Sea and olive groves?
 Or is there something larger at play?

 The answer lies in their traditional way of life, emphasizing good nutrition and an active lifestyle.
-Mind you, some of their customs, like fasting and drinking goat milk, may not be recommended for those suffering from chronic conditions.
-So please take into account your specific situation.
-However, there’s plenty of good advice here for maintaining your health.
-Here are some specific Ikarian traditions and how they help:
+Therefore, there’s plenty of good advice here for maintaining your health.
+Here are some specific Ikarian traditions and how they may help:

-Made from wild marjoram, sage, mint, rosemary, and dandelion, these comforting drinks double as medicine.
-When enjoyed regularly, the natural diuretic properties in some of these herbs may help protect the body against high blood pressure, assist in fending off heart disease, aid in alleviating hypertension, and possibly decrease risk of dementia. ,
+Made from wild marjoram, sage, mint, rosemary, and dandelion, these comforting drinks double as remedies.
+Research suggests that when enjoyed regularly, the natural diuretic properties in some of these herbs may help protect the body against high blood pressure, assist in fending off heart disease, aid in alleviating hypertension, and possibly decrease the risk of dementia.

-Ikarians enjoy high amounts of this monounsaturated fat, shown to lower cholesterol and control insulin levels.
-They’ll often drizzle the unheated oil over prepared food before serving to enrich the meal’s flavor.
+Also, Ikarians enjoy high amounts of olive oil, shown to lower cholesterol, control insulin levels, and satiate the appetite.
+They’ll often drizzle the organic, unheated oil over prepared food before serving to enrich the meal’s flavor.

 With a strong tradition of Greek Orthodox practice, the islanders observe four fasting periods each year in addition to their weekly Wednesdays and Fridays.
 During these times, they abstain from products of red-blooded animals, dairy, and sometimes wine and olive oil.
 This leaves mainly plant-based foods, with cephalopods like squid and octopus added to the mix.
 Studies show that such caloric restriction may be associated with slowing the aging process.